adamm13/recipe-finder/README.md

 2. Install dependencies using the `npm install` command.

 3. Start the web server using the `npm start` command.
+The app will be served at [http://localhost:3000/](http://localhost:3000/.

-The app will be served at [http://localhost:8080/](http://localhost:8080/.
+3. Start the proxy server using the `npm start:api` command.
+The app will be served at [http://localhost:3001/](http://localhost:3001/.

-4. Go to [http://localhost:8080/](http://localhost:8080/) in your browser.
+4. Go to [http://localhost:3000/](http://localhost:3000/) & [http://localhost:3001/](http://localhost:3001/) in your browser.

 ---